UNAR Holiday Hours

 Can I get reimbursed by my facility?

 Some, but not all facilities, are required to provide reimbursement for training and testing.
-Those that are required are facilities that are Medicare and/or Medicaid certified by the Health Facility Licensing & Certification division of the Utah Department of Health
+Those that are required are facilities that are Medicare and/or Medicaid certified by the Department of Health and Human Services, Office of Licensing.

 What is the 120-day rule?

-Facilities that are required by OBRA mandates to have CNA’s on staff may hire an employee who has never been certified to work as a nursing assistant for up to 120 days.
+Facilities that are required by the OBRA mandates to have CNAs on staff may hire an employee who has never been certified to work as a nursing assistant for up to 120 days.
 If the employee does not become certified within those 120 days, they can no longer work as a nursing assistant.
-If they continue to work past the 120 days, the facility may face penalties from the Utah Department of Health Facility Licensing & Certification.
+If they continue to work past the 120 days, the facility may face penalties.
 If your certification has expired or if you have ever held a Utah CNA certificate, this 120-day rule does not apply to you.
+You must be certified to work in a long-term care facility.

 Where do I find a CNA training program?